DigitaleDeltaOrg/uni-api/data-management-bulk.md

 # Bulk-processing

 Observations can allow bulk-processing: either add or remove observations.
 Updates in bulk are not defined, due to performance reasons.
-It is much faster to remove and add observations that are changed.
+It is much faster to remove and add observations that have changed.
 This also follows the 'observation is immutable' tenet.

 Due to the expected volume of the request, the operations are asynchronous.

-Bulk-processing is not part in into REST.
+Bulk-processing is not easily implemented in REST.
+I.e. the ```DELETE``` verb does not allow a payload.

-By using existing REST verbs a little different from their intended use in REST, however, it is implementable:
+By using existing REST verbs a little different from their intended use in REST, however, it is implementable using ```POST``` verbs.

-## Bulk add observations
+## Bulk management observations

 ### Phase 1: client requesting

-The client can request a bulk-add operation by sending a POST request to the `/bulk/add` endpoint.
+The client can request a bulk-add operation by sending a ```POST```request to the `/bulk` endpoint.
-Observations are stored in the body of the POST request in the [bulk-add-schema format](Schemas/bulk-add-schema.json).
+Observations are stored in the body of the ```POST```request in the [bulk-schema format](Schemas/bulk-schema.json).

+This payload is regarded as an 'upsert'.
+All entitites in the payload will first be removed from the storage, if they exist.

+Then all entities in the payload will be added to the storage.

 The payload of the request differs in some ways from the response retrieved from OData: